HTC Reveals Expanded Vive Accessories Lineup Including Universal Tracking Device, Deluxe Audio Headstrap

 The new head strap features a rigid design similar to the Oculus Rift’s head strap.
 The Vive’s deluxe head strap still features the overhead band and the section in the back that sits low on your cranium.
 Unlike the original strap, which is fabric, the deluxe version is made of a firm material with padding on the inside.

 HTC also addressed the cumbersome hassle of dealing with earbuds or using your own headset with the Vive.
-The idea sounds good: Use the headset of your choice.
-But in practice, the cord from gaming headsets often gets in the way.
-Even more so than the rear tether in a lot of cases.
-Oculus’ solution with integrated headphones is a much more elegant solution.
-Apparently, HTC agreed with my sentiments, as the new deluxe head strap includes integrated adjustable headphone.
+The idea sounds good: use the headset of your choice.
+But in practice, the cord from gaming headsets often gets in the way, even more so than the rear tether in many cases.
+Oculus’ solution with integrated headphones is much more elegant.
+Apparently, HTC agrees, as the new deluxe head strap includes integrated adjustable headphone.

 The deluxe head strap also borrows from Sony’s PSVR.
-The rear of the deluxe strap includes a dial that you turn to tighten the fit.
+The rear includes a dial that you turn to tighten the fit.
 With the deluxe version, you don’t have to fiddle with Velcro straps on the sides.
 The dial is directly in the center rear of the head strap, which is where the Vive’s tether cable traditionally runs down your back.
 The new strap reroutes the Vive tether cable to the side, over your right ear.
 There is Velcro on the top strap, but it's now easier to reach because the cables don't run overhead anymore.

-HTC said the Deluxe Audio Strap will be available at retailers and to order on Vive.com in Q2.
+HTC said the Deluxe Audio Strap will be available at retailers and to order on Vive's website in Q2.
 The company hasn’t revealed the price yet.

 TPCast Wireless Upgrade Launching World Wide

 In November, HTC’s Chinese division revealed the TPCast Wireless upgrade kit of the Vive VR HMD.
-The company offered a limited number of pre-orders for the device, but it was only offered in China.
+The company had a limited number of pre-orders for the device, but it was only offered in China.
 During the CES presentation, HTC Vive revealed that the TPCast wireless upgrade would be available worldwide in Q2 2017.

 “Our approach to wireless and VR is the same approach that we’ve taken with the Vive –wireless will be open-standard, and we look forward to supporting any company that can demonstrate a low-latency solution to wireless VR,” said O’Brien.
 “We are confident that wireless VR will be a significant contributor to the Vive ecosystem in 2017."

 The TPCast Wireless kit substitutes the Vive’s tether cable and adds roughly 2ms of latency to the system.
-The base unit will include a 6000 mAh battery pack that offers between 1.5 and two hours of continuous use.
+The base unit will include a 6,000mAh battery pack that offers between 1.5-2 hours of continuous use.
 TPCast plans to offer a larger pack with up to five hours of battery life later.

 The second half of 2017 will be an exciting time for Vive owners.